msparshatt/TerrainGenerator/Assets/Manual/manual.md

 ## Buttons

 - Cancel: Cancel the procedutal generation and return the terrain to it's previous form
-- Apply: permanently apply the procedurally generated terrain
+- Apply: permanently apply the procedurally generated terrain.
+This cannot be undone.

 \newpage